Pierluigi Tami

-Pierluigi Tami (born 12 September 1961) is a Swiss football manager and a former defender.
-He also holds Italian citizenship.
+Pierluigi Tami (born 12 September 1961) is the current director of the Switzerland men's national teams.
+A former football manager and defender, he holds Swiss and Italian citizenship.

 Career

 He was in charge of the Switzerland national under-21 football team, and also worked as an assistant to coach Ottmar Hitzfeld during his time as manager of the Switzerland national football team.
 In 2011, he won the award for Swiss football coach of the year.
 Tami coached the Swiss under-23 team at the 2012 Summer Olympics held in London.

 Tami played for FC Chiasso, FC Locarno, AC Bellinzona, and FC Lugano in a career that saw him spend his entire time in the Italian speaking part of Switzerland.
-He previously coached Lugano, Locarno, and the Switzerland national under-17 football team.
+He previously coached Lugano, Locarno, and various Switzerland national youth teams.

+On 1 July 2019, he was appointed as director of the Switzerland men's national teams by the Swiss Football Association.
+As the first holder of the newly created position, he will be mainly in charge of the senior and U21 national teams.